Najmudin1/front-end/README.md

 # Project Summary
 For this assignment, I will be building a semantic HTML5, CSS and JavaScript website with a responsive design.
-I have decided make a website taht is related to me and it can be used in the future so I will be creating a personal profile page.
+I have decided make a website that is related to me and it can be used in the future so I will be creating a personal profile page. the website will also have links to all the projects that i have done previously.

+# Development
+I started developing my website by using the code availbel from the lab work that I had done on and using that code I started to create a base for my website and from there on I added the diffrent content that was required.
+I clearly knew whar I wanted on the webpages becasue I hade told Dave in my labs that I will be creating a website with these features and it will include certain things.

+# Issues
+The main issue that I faced was getting the resposiveness right becasue intailly when I made my website it was not working properly so I started again and made it mobile and then slowly expanded. in addition i found out that some of my code would not work when I uploaded it to git hub such as my stylesheet but I fixed that becase one of the nameing convention was wrong however I have used a piece of javascript which is a button that takes you to the top of the page and this worked on notepad but when I uploaded to git hub it was showing error.
+I tried to resolve it and asked friends but was unsuccessfull but overall I did not face many issues.